kamilazdybal/kamilazdybal.github.io/_posts/2022-08-07-making-presentations.md

 Too much graphics popping at the audience all at once can be overwhelming.
 Chances are the audience will wonder: what should I be paying attention to?
 What are they trying to show me here?

-My approach that I found works effectively is to make new graphics appear gradually as you talk.
-Instead of showing this slide:
+My approach that I've found to work effectively is to make new graphics appear gradually as you talk.
+So, instead of showing this slide all at once:

 <p align="center">
   <img src="https://github.com/kamilazdybal/kamilazdybal.github.io/raw/main/_posts/slides-05.png" width="500">